The Cloister Gallery

 The following guidelines are intended to help those preparing to show their art at the Cloister Gallery organize their work and plan their exhibit.

-The Gallery displays only original works; reproductions and prints are not accepted with the exception of glicee prints of the artist’s original works.
+The Gallery displays only original works; reproductions and prints are not accepted with the exception of glice prints of the artist’s original works.
 There is space for 16 pieces with the following maximum width dimensions: four 24”, six 36”, and six 42”.
 Artists are encouraged to select works around a particular theme.

 Exhibits are normally installed prior to the first Sunday of the month and are normally taken down following the last Sunday of that same month.
 Artists are encouraged to be present when their work is being both installed and taken down.